jawad-08/CODSOFT/tasks/task-01/README.md

 )
 ```

-Save and re-run the chatbot:
+3.Save and re-run the chatbot:
 ```
 you> weather
 bot> I can't fetch live weather, but it's always sunny in code ☀️
 ```